Ferries

 Some links on this page are affiliate links.
 If you book through them, we may earn a small commission at no extra cost to you.

-The fast facts every traveler needs before booking — language, currency, best season, entry rules, and the new fees that affect your 2026 budget.
+The fast facts every traveler needs before booking — language, currency, best season, entry rules, and the fees that affect your 2026 budget.

 Greek (English widely spoken in tourist areas)